-Skillet Shepherd’s Pie is a one-pot dinner loaded with savory beef and colorful veggies…and it’s the perfect recipe for using up those leftover mashed potatoes!
+Shepherd’s Pie is a one-pan skillet dinner loaded with savory beef and colorful veggies.
+And it’s the perfect recipe for using up those leftover mashed potatoes!

 Shepherd’s Pie is one of those pretty-much-perfect weeknight dinners, for a variety of reasons.
 For one thing, it makes good use of leftovers, which is always a plus.
-In fact, my family loves this recipe so much that when I make mashed potatoes to accompany a meal, I almost always boil an extra 1 1/2 pounds of potatoes, knowing that the leftovers will once again shine later in the week crowning this Shepherd’s Pie.
+In fact, my family loves this recipe so much that when I make mashed potatoes to accompany a meal, I almost always boil an extra 1 1/2 pounds of potatoes.
+Because I know that the leftovers will once again shine later in the week crowning this Shepherd’s Pie!

 Reason número dos to love this recipe is that it’s a skillet supper…and who doesn’t love a complete dinner that only dirties one dish?!
 Even if you don’t have leftover taters on hand and have to whip those up from scratch, that can quickly be accomplished in one small additional pot.
 So any way you slice it, this is supper via minimal dishes, which is always a big plus in my book.